Shawna Calhoun, MC, CCC

 *Views of the Child Reports available in person in Kamloops and Salmon Arm.

-Christine Arndt MACP Intern
+Christine Arndt, MACP

-Children (over 10 years) / Youth / Young Adults / Adults
+Children (over 8 years) / Youth / Young Adults / Adults

 Christine offers appointments virtually and in-person at our Kamloops and Merritt locations.

-Amy Fonseca MACP Intern
+Amy Fonseca, MACP

 Children / Youth / Adults / Families

-Kasha Mitton, MACP Intern
+Kasha Mitton, MACP

 Adults / Couples & Families / Youth / Grief & Loss

-Megan Bonnell, MC Intern
+Megan Bonnell, MC

 Melody Isvik